-Rights of the Respondent
+B. Rights of the Respondent

-- The right to choose whether or not to participate in disciplinary proceedings, with the understanding that findings and sanctions may be imposed with or without such participation; - 2.
-The right to notice of the allegation that a violation of the Code has taken place; - The right to notification of disciplinary proceedings related to the complaint and of prompt time frames anticipated for major stages of the complaint process; - 4.
-The right to notice of the factual allegations which form the basis for the complaint; - The right to a prompt and impartial response and resolution of complaints; - 6.
-The right to have the University or Complainant bear the burden of proof by a preponderance of the evidence; - The right to present relevant statements, materials and witnesses during disciplinary proceedings; - The right to review all written statements and materials presented at the proceedings; - The right to notification of any finding of responsibility; - 10.
-The right to have an Advisor; - The right to be free from retaliation for participating in the University's investigation and fact-finding process; and - 12.
-The right of appeal consistent with the provisions of this Code.
+- 1. The right to choose whether or not to participate in the grievance procedures, with the understanding that findings and sanctions may be imposed with or without such participation; - 2.
+The right to notice of the allegation that a violation of the Code has taken place; - 3.
+The right to notification of the grievance procedures; - 4.
+The right to be notified of the availability of Supportive Measures as outlined in the University's Sexual Misconduct Policy; - 5.
+The right to review all evidence and the investigative report; - 6.
+The right to a prompt and impartial response and resolution of complaints; - 7.
+The right to be presumed not responsible until found otherwise; - 8.
+The right to have the University bear the burden of proof by a preponderance of the evidence; - 9.
+The right to present relevant statements, materials and witnesses during grievance procedures; - 10.
+The right to have an advisor of choice throughout the process or appointed by the University for a hearing; - 11.
+The right to have available at the hearing all relevant evidence and the investigative report; - 12.
+The right to have an advisor ask questions of any witnesses and/or the Complainant at designated times during a hearing; - 13.
+The right to written notification of: - 1. any finding of responsibility - 2. findings of fact supporting the determination - 3. statement of and rationale for the result as to each allegation - 4. any disciplinary sanctions imposed - 5. any remedies provided to the Complainant - 14.
+The right to be free from retaliation regardless of participation in the University's grievance process; and - 15.
+The right of appeal consistent with these Special Procedures.